-Offering Public offering and/or Institutional investors

-Outstanding Debenture Value Baht 10,000 million Issue Date August 22, 2017

-Interest Rate Year 1-5: Interest rate at 5.0%

-Year 6-10: Interest rate equal to the sum of (a) five-year government bond yields (b)

-Initial Credit Spread 3.07 percent per year, (c) the rate of 0.5 percent per year.

-Year 11-50: Interest rate equal to the sum of (a) five-year government bond yields (b)

-Initial Credit Spread 3.07 percent per year, (c) the rate of 1.1 percent per year.

-Year 51 onwards: Interest rate equal to the sum of (a) five-year government bond yields (b)

-Initial Credit Spread 3.07 percent per year, (c) the rate of 2.1 percent per year.

-Twice a year on each February 22 and August 22 that the debentures are outstanding; the first interest payment date on February 22, 2018.

-Redemption Right

-Issuer has the right to redeem the debentures in the following cases:

-- 1. The Issuer's right to redeem the debentures on 5-year maturity date starting from the issue date, which is on August 2022 (the first day to exercise redemption right) or on each interest payment date the first day to exercise redemption right - The issuer's right to redeem in case the Revenue Department or related departments changes the rule so that the issuer cannot treat interest paid to debenture holders as tax deductible expense for tax purposes - The issuer's right to redeem in case the credit rating changes the rating of the debenture so that the issuance of the debenture can be treated as part of Equity Credit less - 4.
-The issuer's right to redeem in case of a change of accounting principle and methods the issuance of the debenture can be treated as part of Equity Credit less
+Offering Public offerir ng and/or Institutional investors Outstanding Debenture Value Baht 10,000 million Issue Date August 22, 2 017 Interest Rate Year 1-5: Interest rate at 5.0% Year 6-10: Interest rate equal to the sum of (a) five-year government bond yields $^{\star}$ (b) Initial Credit Spread 3.07 percent per year, (c) the rate of 0.5 percent per year.
+Year 11-50: Interest rate equal to the sum of (a) five-year government bond yields $^{\star}$ (b) Initial Credit Spread 3.07 percent per year, (c) the rate of 0.5 percent per year.
+Year 11-50: Interest rate equal to the sum of (a) five-year government bond yields (b) Initial Credit Spread 3.07 percent per year, (c) the rate of 1.1 percent per year.
+Year 51 onwards: Interest rate equal to the sum of (a) five-year government bond yields (b) Initial Credit Spread 3.07 percent per year, (c) the rate of 2.1 percent per year.
+Interest rate will be adjusted every five years based on the government's five-year bond yields at the end of day two days prior to the interest-rate adjustment date. erest Payment Date Twice a year on each February 22 and August 22 that the debentures are outstanding; the first interest payment date on February 22, 2018. demption Right Issuer has the right to redeem the debentures in the following cases: 1.
+The Issuer's right to redeem the debentures on 5-year maturity date starting from the issue Year 51 onwa ards: Interest rate equal to the sum of (a) five-year government bond yields (b) Initial Credit Spread 3.07 percent per year, (c) the rate of 2.1 percent per year.
+Interest rate will be adjusted every five years based on the government's five-year bond yields at the end of day two days prior to the interest-rate adjus tment date.
+Interest Payment Date Twice a year on each February 22 and August 22 that the debentures are outstanding; the first interest payn nent date on February 22, 2018.
+Redemption Right Issuer has th e right to redeem the debentures in the following cases: 1.
+The Iss uer's right to redeem the debentures on 5-year maturity date starting from the issue date, w hich is on August 2022 (the first day to exercise redemption right) or on each interest paymer nt date the first day to exercise redemption right 2.
+The iss uer's right to redeem in case the Revenue Department or related departments change s the rule so that the issuer cannot treat interest paid to debenture holders as tax deducti ible expense for tax purposes 3.
+The iss uer's right to redeem in case the credit rating changes the rating of the debenture so that the issuance of the debenture can be treated as part of Equity Credit less 4.
+The iss uer's right to redeem in case of a change of accounting principle and methods the issuanc e of the debenture can be treated as part of Equity Credit less